mattcolombo/kafka-connect-cli/README.md

 * `connector` allows to gather information, create and manage connectors.
 Documentation on the usage of this resource can be found [here](/docs/CONNECTOR.md);
 * `task` allows to gather information and manage connector tasks.
 Documentation on the usage of this resource can be found [here](/docs/TASK.md);
 * `logger` allows to gather information and manage loggers and log levels.
 Documentation on the usage of this resource can be found [here](/docs/LOGGER.md);
 * `version` returns the current version of the CLI.
+If the `--show-cli-config` flag is added, will also provide information on the location of the currently used configuration file and the main URL and protocol of the Connect cluster in use;
 * `help` provides help on the usage of the CLI.
 It can be used as a command or through the `--help` flag (shorthand `-h`).

 ## Quickstart